Linear Vs. Logarithmic Charts And Scale

 Do you want monthly Trading Edges delivered to your mailbox?

-If you want to have the code for the strategy producing the two last equity charts (including code for Amibroker and Tradestation plus “plain English”), you can order it for 75 USD via this link (ATR Strategy no. 1):
+If you want to have the code for the strategy producing the two last equity charts (including code for Amibroker and Tradestation plus “plain English”), you can order it on our strategies for sale page (strategy #1):

 BUY NOW